 Here is a run-down of the most popular extraction methods.

 Ethanol is maybe the oldest industrial method.
-The plant is washed with ethanol at a low temperature with low pressure.
+The plant is washed with ethanol solvent at a low temperature with low pressure.

 - Pros: Safe method.
 Relatively inexpensive.
 Efficient yield.

 - Cons: Hard to adjust – or ‘tune’ – for sensitive compounds.
 Plus, the ethanol attaches to water-soluble molecules that are less desirable for an extract – specifically chlorophyll, which has a bitter taste and is undesirable.
 Subsequent processing can remove chlorophyll but often lowers the CBD volume as well.

 The food industry has used this method for years – for example, it removes caffeine from coffee beans.
 CO2 is applied in high pressure at low temperature, which renders the gas to a “supercritical” liquid that extracts CBD.

 - Pros: No flammability risk.
 Adaptable, adjustable, easily tuned.

 - Cons:Higher equipment costs (around $100,000).
 Slow extraction (8-10 hours).
 The complicated extraction process requires extensive training and is difficult to automate.